coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    The *experimental* tactic :tacn:`dependent induction` performs induction-inversion on an instantiated inductive predicate.
-One needs to first :cmd:`Require` the `Coq.Program.Equality` module to use this tactic.
+One needs to first :cmd:`Require` the `Stdlib.Program.Equality` module to use this tactic.
 The tactic is based on the BasicElim tactic by Conor McBride :cite:`DBLP:conf/types/McBride00` and the work of Cristina Cornes around inversion :cite:`DBLP:conf/types/CornesT95`.
 From an instantiated